timjen3/nordvpn_linux/README.md

 2. required_search_keywords:
 Not sure the whole list, but I am curious if "Netflix" will actually work with Netflix.
 Not yet tried.

-3. openvpn command line arguments in tool.json as well.
+3. openvpn command line arguments can be put into tool.json as well.
 There are some defaults in there.

-TODO: Add better way to start / stop.
+4. trying to get it to run with command line only on ubuntu 16.04 and it's a real pain.
+It works fine if the .desktop application is written with terminal=True and EXEC=sudo ... but I want to eliminate the terminal.

 # Prerequesites

-1. Install openvpn
-1. Install python 3.x no additional packages needed.

-# Getting Started
+Added a script called prereqs.sh that is untested and will require some tinkering.
+But it's real simple stuff so don't feel too stressed.

 # Notes